silver-su/Hyper_Personalised_Content_Discovery/README.md

 # Justification

 ## Current State
-Existing OTT platform use tranditional approach to recommendation such as machine learning model.
+Existing OTT platform use traditional approach to recommendation such as machine learning model.
 Leverage Generative AI to improve recommendation engine, make it more personalization.

 ## Solution
 Utilize MongoDB Atlas and its Developer Data Platform to manage and analyze essential data types, such as raw content metadata, user search history, user digital footprints, and browsing behavior.
 Implement Generative AI to use this data for creating dynamic keywords and hyper-personalized content recommendations.